freematabema/Debian-12-Virtual-Machine-210/README.md

-# Debian 12 (default settings will suffice on the side of virt-manager for now - 20 GiB VHD)
+# Debian 12 VM Install Guide

+# Part 1: VM Setup
+## 1. Open Virtual Machine Manager via the terminal emulator
+In your terminal, run ``virt-manager``
+## 2. Once the window has opened, begin the install process
-## Part 1: Initial Install
+# Part 2: Initial OS Install/Setup
 ## 1. Select install
   Save time and resources for by not using a GUI (for now)
 ## 2. Select English for system language